 A Day for Skating by Sarah Sullivan, illustrated by Madeline Valentine

 This reminds me of a perfect New England winter day when we can skate a pond or, in my neighborhood, a portion of Charles River when it gets cold enough to freeze over.
 This only happens once every few years so it’s a special time.
 This rhyming picture book depicts all the ways that my neighborhood would enjoy the ice, from children to animals.

 Figuratively bundle up for the coziest of reads, even if ice skating isn’t something that happens where you live.
 Isn’t that the beauty of books to share our favorite memories? [picture book, ages 4 and up]

 Too Many Toys! by Heidi Deedman

 Lulu’s favorite toy in the world is her teddy bear, Jupiter.
 Lulu accumulates a lot of toys!
 Jupiter agrees; she has too many toys!
 Time for a purge!
 Lulu gave away a huge pile of her toys until there was just Jupiter left.
 That’s perfect because now there’s space for more toys at Christmas.

 Read this book in preparation for a toy purge before Hannukah or Christmas! [picture book, ages 4 and up]

 The Best Parts of Christmas by Bethanie Deeney Murguia

-The best parts of Christmas is the tree?
+The best part of Christmas is the tree.
 The ornaments?
 The gifts?
 Christmas itself?
 Everything good happens around Fritz’s Christmas tree so he’s understandably sad when it’s time to get rid of it.
 But luckily he remembers a trick he used to decorate the tree; anything can be an ornament!
 And he finds a way to make Christmas last all year.